Results trust hub

 Monthly transparency notes

-Monthly summaries group the same settled public rows by calendar month.
-They help readers compare sample size, lay wins, lay losses, and strike rate without hiding losing lays.
+Monthly summaries group settled rows by sample size, lay wins, lay losses, and strike rate.

 May 2026